Python-SIP/sip/sphinx/python_api.rst

 can be used by applications.

+.. class:: array

+    .. versionadded:: 4.15

+    This is the type object for the type SIP uses to represent an array of a limited number of C/C++ types.
+Typically the memory is not owned by Python so that it is not freed when the object is garbage collected.
+A :class:`sip.array` object can be created from a :class:`sip.voidptr` object by calling :func:`sip.voidptr.asarray`.
+This allows the underlying memory (interpreted as a sequence of unsigned bytes) to be processed much more quickly.

 .. function:: cast(obj, type) -> object

     This does the Python equivalent of casting a C++ instance to one of its